VRodos/XRodos/README.md

 **Instructions for installation in WordPress**

 - Download as zip
-- Rename VRodos-master.zip to VRodos.zip
+- Rename XRodos-master.zip to XRodos.zip
-- Also rename the folder VRodos-master inside the zip file to VRodos.
+- Also rename the folder XRodos-master inside the zip file to XRodos.

-- Install VRodos.zip from WordPress dashboard with "ADD from file" button in install new plugins.
+- Install XRodos.zip from WordPress dashboard with "ADD from file" button in install new plugins.

-- Download mdc and other node modules
+- Load modules through NPM

-  -- In root folder `VRodos` run `npm install`.
+  -- In root folder `XRodos` run `npm install`.

 - Set permalinks to Day / Name (2nd option)
 - Add to menu